Annexation of Goa: Prisoners of war

 After they surrendered, the Portuguese soldiers were interned by the Indian Army at their own military camps at Navelim, Aguada, Pondá and Alparqueiros under harsh conditions which included sleeping on cement floors and hard manual labour.
 By January 1962, most prisoners of war had been transferred to the newly established camp at Ponda where conditions were substantially better.

 Portuguese non-combatants present in Goa at the surrender—which included Mrs Vassalo e Silva, wife of the Portuguese Governor General of Goa—were transported by 29 December to Mumbai, from where they were repatriated to Portugal.
 Manuel Vassalo e Silva, however, remained along with approximately 3,300 Portuguese combatants as prisoners in Goa.

-Air Marshal S Raghavendran, who met some of the captured Portuguese soldiers, wrote in his memoirs several years later "I have never seen such a set of troops looking so miserable in my life.
+Air Marshal Subramaniam Raghavendran, who met some of the captured Portuguese soldiers, wrote in his memoirs several years later "I have never seen such a set of troops looking so miserable in my life.
 Short, not particularly well built and certainly very unsoldierlike."

-In one incident, recounted by Lieutenant Francisco Cabral Couto (now retired general), on 19 March 1962 some of the prisoners tried to escape the Ponda camp in a garbage truck.
-The attempt was foiled, and the Portuguese officers in charge of the escapees were threatened with court martial and execution by the Indians.
-This situation was defused by the timely intervention of Ferreira da Silva, a Jesuit military chaplain.
+In one incident, recounted by Lieutenant Francisco Cabral Couto (now retired general), on 19 March 1962 some of the prisoners tried to escape the Ponda camp in a rubbish lorry.
+The attempt was foiled, and the Portuguese officers in charge of the escapees were threatened with court martial and execution.
+This situation was defused by the intervention of Ferreira da Silva, a Jesuit military chaplain.
 Following the foiled escape attempt, Captain Carlos Azeredo (now retired general) was beaten with rifle butts by four Indian soldiers while a gun was pointed at him, on the orders of Captain Naik, the 2nd Camp Commander.
 The beating was in retaliation for Azeredo's telling Captain Naik to "Go to Hell", and was serious enough to make him lose consciousness and cause severe contusions.
 Captain Naik was later punished by the Indian Army for violating the Geneva Convention.